RavEngine/RavEngine/README.md

 Then build with CMake as normal.
 Other notes:
    - Windows:
-     - you will need to run your initial configure twice before building (known bug).
+     - You will need to run your initial configure twice before building (known bug).
      - If on an older OS (Windows 10), you'll need to clone recursive to get an updated version of DXC.

 ## Supported platforms